Marauding Terrorist Attacks

 - MTA: Making your organisation ready, which is the principal guidance document setting out all of the protective security mitigations and considerations

-- Testing and Exercising – detailing techniques to validate that your plans will work at the moment of need.
+Detailing techniques to validate that your plans will work at the moment of need

 This guidance also contains checklists contained in the documents, to help you establish next steps.